 PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

 Although usually straightforward, the provision of certificates for patients may sometimes cause difficulty.
-On 6 April 2010, the current forms Med 3 and Med 5 were replaced with a single revised Statement of Fitness for Work.
-Forms Med 4, Med 6 and RM 7 have also been withdrawn.
-See also the separate article Long-term Sickness and Incapacity.
+On 6 April 2010, the forms Med 3 and Med 5 were replaced with a single revised Statement of Fitness for Work.
+Forms Med 4, Med 6 and RM 7 were also withdrawn.
+See also the separate article on Long-term Sickness and Incapacity.

 Certification for less than one week's sickness absence

 - An SC2 self-certification form (SC1 for unemployed or self-employed) is used by an employee to provide their employer with details of sick absences of four or more days in a row.
-The completed SC2 form is then used to help decide whether or not the employee is entitled to receive Statutory Sick Pay (SSP).
+The completed SC2 form is then used to help decide whether or not the employee is entitled to receive SSP.

 - Some employers continue to operate occupational sick pay schemes which offer employees more benefits than those laid down under SSP legislation but require certificates for short periods of sickness.
 Standard disciplinary procedures recommended by the Advisory, Conciliation and Arbitration Service (ACAS) provide employers with the means for dealing with employees suspected of abusing the privilege of self-certification, or who have a record of persistent short-term sickness absence.

 - There have been various guidelines provided to deal with these problems.
 Employers can be informed that if they require additional certification, they should make their own arrangements with a doctor on a private basis to assess and verify the the patient's illness and consequent sickness absence.